mbaxter/time-tracker/README.md

 * Security
     * Passwords stored in hashed form using [bcrypt](https://en.wikipedia.org/wiki/Bcrypt).
     * Stateless authentication managed using [JSON Web Tokens](https://jwt.io/)
+    * Environment variables are used to keep sensitive data out of the source code.

 Local Development
 ===